Who are Process Envision and What makes us different?

 A set of ‘end-to-end’ process maps detailed above the work instruction level.
 The methodology we use is called noun-verb, where each activity has a clear input and output.
 Processes will document the task completed but not the ‘how’.

-After documenting the ‘as-is’ processes and identifying the costs of manual and non-value-adding steps, together with the number of occurrences, will form part of the final report.
+After documenting the ‘as-is’ processes and identifying any non-value-adding steps, together with the number of occurrences, we will produce a final report.

 We do not supply a data map of how the systems interact from a technical level or the protocols used for data transfer.

-Paul Elson-Vining has over 15 years of experience of process experience and over 25 years experience in implementing and training software systems.
+Paul Elson-Vining has over 15 years of experience of process experience and over 30 years experience in implementing and training software systems, With 15 of those in Business Process Management.

 He has personally been involved in over 100 Business Process Management (BPM) implementations globally.
 With a logical approach, he can understand the key elements that customers require in their business process.